Vercel Deployment

 - No filesystem writes — Use object storage (Vercel Blob, S3)

-- No WebSockets — Use Pusher, Ably, or similar
+- No native WebSockets — Use Pusher, Supabase Realtime, or Ably

 - 30-second timeout — Long operations need different architecture